CloudLabsAI-Azure/Cloud-Native-Application/labguide/04-Scale-the-application-and-Validate-HA.md

     >**Note**: If **_ESC_** doesn't work press `ctrl+[` and then write **_:wq_** to save your changes and close the file.

-10. Run the following command to execute the `perftest.sh` script to run a small load test against CosmosDB.
-This script will consume RUs in CosmosDB by inserting many documents into the Sessions container.
+10. Run the following command to execute the `perftest.sh` script to run a small load test against Cosmos DB.
+This script will consume RUs in Cosmos DB by inserting many documents into the Sessions container.

     ```bash
     bash ./perftest.sh